NEUROFUSIONInc/fusion/fusionMobile/README.md

       - with multiple notification instances scheduled for time periods.
       - repeated across selected days.

-  - edit prompts
+  - (done) edit prompts

-    - start date & end date need to be parsed
-      - get the current day, apply the hours & minutes as day.js objects
-    - after saving,
-      - need to remove notifications (for old text)
-      - create a new one
-      - we're currently relying on the main hook to reset notifications

 - (done) logic to save prompt responses & read

-- Migration
+## Migration to SQLite

+(I want to make sure people don't have to lose old prompt data)

 - prompts

   - read from async storage
   - parse with some default config into db prompt..
+    - daily, 8am - 10pm

 - prompt_responses

   - read from async storage
-    - check the db for prompt with "Fusion: ${promptText}" - then get the promptUuid and store prompt response
+  - check the db for prompt with "Fusion: ${promptText}"
-    - write to db
+  - get the promptUuid and store prompt response

+- delete ('prompts' & 'events') from async storage

 - don't allow to have prompts with duplicated `promptText`